 An expression of dissatisfaction of this kind should be handled by the original decision-maker or investigator.
 Where the complainant's expression of dissatisfaction is conveyed during a telephone conversation, the complainant is to be informed that they may seek an internal review of the original decision if they remain dissatisfied.
-A follow-up email or letter should be sent to confirm that the complainant can request an internal review.

 Where a complainant puts such an expression of dissatisfaction in writing, a written response should be provided.
-This response must inform the complainant that they can request an internal review.
+This response should inform the complainant that they can request an internal review.

 Notwithstanding that a written response outlining internal review rights should be provided, every reasonable effort should be made to have a telephone conversation with a dissatisfied complainant about the case.
-In the above situations, the case is not reopened in the OIA's case management system, nor is a new case created.
+In the above situations, the case is not reopened in the OIA's case management system, nor is a new case opened.
 The matter is to be dealt with as correspondence on the closed case in the OIA's case management system.

 b.
-Complainant provides new information concerning a substantive issue
+Complainant provides new information concerning a substantive issue internal review of the original decision if they remain dissatisfied.